Kirkdale

 · Lastingham lies in a sheltered valley on the edge of scarcely settled moors.

-· In contrast Hovingham, Kirkbymoorside and Kirkdale by the middle Anglo Saxon period, were secure locations within a wider territory, and within a network of road and exchange networks.
+· Hovingham, Kirkbymoorside and Kirkdale by the middle Anglo Saxon period, were secure locations within a wider territory, and within a network of road and exchange networks.

 · Lower down the vale, Sherburn and Kirkby Misperton were at island crossing points within low lying marshes.